olegmaxus/voxinimity/README.md

 # voxinimity
 LPC voice anonymization project - Skoltech ML 2024

+This is the repo for the team project LPC based voice anonymization.

 Repository contains 3 approaches:
 - McAdams
 - S2T+TTS
 - VCGAN

+## Used Data

+Data was used to evaluate models is https://www.openslr.org/12

 ## Before run
 ```